-- Each player randomly draws a Leader Tile and places it face-up in the “Leader” space of their Monster Board.
+Each player randomly draws a Leader Tile and places it face-up in the “Leader” space of their Monster Board.
 This space is in the top right corner of their Monster Board, left of the tiled “Stomach” area.

 Place the Leader Tile Board off to the side, where all players can still see it.
 Randomly create 4 face-down stacks of Leader Tiles (3 stacks in a four player game), where each pile has one more tile than the number of players.
 Place these stacks on the spaces of the Leader Tile Board from right to left.
 Any extra Leader Tiles can be returned to the box.
-Then reveal all the tiles from the first stack and place them in the open row on the bottom half of the Leader Tile Board.
+Then reveal all the tiles from the leftmost stack and place them in the open row on the bottom half of the Leader Tile Board.

-Shuffle the Adventurer Deck and then deal 9 cards into a 3 x 3 grid in the middle of the table.
-This grid forms what will be referred to as the Attacking Adventurers.
-The orientation of the grid does have some importance, as the adventurer cards will always collapse to the bottom and fill from the top.
+Shuffle the Adventurer Deck and deal 9 cards face up into a 3 x 3 grid in the middle of the table.
+This grid forms what will be referred to as the Attacking Adventurers Grid.
+The orientation of the grid is relevant, as the adventurer cards will always collapse to the bottom and fill from the top.

 The game is played over a series of Rounds.
-In each Round, each player will take a total of two turns.
+In each Round, players will take a total of two turns.
 At the end of each Round, a Draft Leaders phase is performed, the Village King Token is passed clockwise, and a new Round begins.

-To begin a Round, players take turns starting with the player who has the Village King Token, and continuing according to a snake draft.
-This means that players will take turns moving clockwise, but instead of cycling back to the first player, the last player will take a second turn in a row, with the turns then moving back counter-clockwise.
+To begin a Round, players will take a turn starting with the player who has the Village King Token, and continue according to a snake draft.
+This means that players will take turns moving clockwise, but instead of cycling back to the first player, the last player will take a second consecutive turn, with the turns then moving back counter-clockwise.